CyrusNchege/PLP-project/README.md

 ## Description
-This is repo for a project developed for plp hackerthon group 21.
+This is repo for my PLP project
-We tackled a solution to build a tech community where newbies can get mentors.
+I tackled a solution to build a tech community where newbies can get mentors and help.

 ## Installation
 ```